JackSzwergold/Writing/memories/Atari 400 Bullshit 1.md

 By Jack Szwergold

-It was 1980, I was 12 years old, and old enough to head off into Junior High School and boy oh boy, was I obsessed with video games. *Space Invaders*, *GORF* and *Bite Monster* were my favorites because they were the only video games I had access to in the scratch and dent storefronts in Brighton Beach.
+It was 1980, I was 12 years old going on 13, and old enough to head off into Junior High School and boy oh boy, was I obsessed with video games. *Space Invaders*, *GORF* and *Bite Monster* were my favorites because they were the only video games I had access to in the scratch and dent storefronts in Brighton Beach.

 Never heard of *Bite Monster*?
 Don’t worry… Most people didn’t. *Bite Monster* was the name of some bootleg German version of *Pac-Man* the local candy store—“40 Thieves”—had.
 And I really liked playing *Bite-Monster*.